junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Note: Light green vegetables like cabbage and lettuce have less nutritional value.
 It is better to grow ones with dark colored leaves.

 6. Cassava (manioc) leaves contain 7 times as much protein and more vitamins than the root.
-If eaten together with the root, they add food value—at no additional cost.
+If eaten together with the root, they add food value, at no additional cost.
 The young leaves are best.

 7. Lime soaked maize (corn).
 When soaked in lime (cal) before cooking, as is the custom in much of Latin America, maize is richer in calcium.
 Soaking in lime also allows more of the vitamins (niacin) and protein to be used by the body.